 - Make powder or extract for different Chaga recipes with an old grinder (coffee bean grinder is fine)

 Frequently Asked Chaga Questions

-A: We always suggest harvesting Chaga yourself.
+We always suggest harvesting Chaga yourself.
 Only then you can be sure about the quality.
-However if you buy Chaga online, we suggest checking the background of the seller.
+However, if you buy Chaga online, we suggest checking the background of the seller.
 You want only natural grown Chaga mushrooms, grown in pollution free forests.
-You can check the chaga buying guide here.
+You can check the Chaga buying guide here.